kayleyseow/Ultimate-Tic-Tac-Toe/ProjectLog.md

 ## Goals
 - [ ] Starter code for project
 - [ ] Read up on C++ Graphics Docs
+- [ ] How are we going to divide up the work?

 ## Progress
 ### 11/9/2020